Central Africa Republic: Rebels launch attack on capital | DW | 13.01.2021

 Despite the presence of UN peacekeepers, as well as French, Russian and Rwandan soldiers — violence persists

-But since the December elections, the CPC have staged sporadic attacks that have claimed the lives of several people, including UN peacekeepers.
+But since the December elections, the CPC has staged sporadic attacks that have claimed the lives of several people, including UN peacekeepers.

 "What is happening in the Central African Republic is extremely troubling and in a certain sense was to be expected," terrorism expert Peter Knoope told DW.